Via Transportation: Growth and public listing

-Product Portfolio
+In August 2025, Via introduced Via Intelligence, its vertical AI platform, which includes real-time dynamic rerouting, predictive runtimes, and ridership modeling.
+It is used by cities to pre-test changes to physical bus routes.

+Via transitioned to a public company in September 2025, listing on the New York Stock Exchange under the symbol VIA with an initial public offering of $493 million.
+The company was valued at $3.65 billion.
+At the end of 2025, the company had 832 customers in more than 30 countries.

+In December 2025, Via acquired Downtowner, a transportation technology company that provides demand-responsive transit software for seasonal and geographically complex communities.

+Transportation services

+Demand-responsive transit (DRT)

+Demand-responsive transit is a form of shared public transport for groups traveling where vehicles alter their routes each journey based on particular transport demand, without using a fixed route or timetabled journeys.

 Microtransit

 Microtransit is tech-enabled shared transportation where routing algorithms use real-time, on-the-ground information to group passengers into shared rides.
 Routes are dynamic; “schedules” shift based on rider demand; and vehicles range in size from vans to shuttles, or buses, depending on what’s needed for the system.

 Paratransit

 Paratransit is accessible, door-to-door transportation for people with disabilities, typically delivered by vans or minibuses.
 In the United States, the ADA mandates that paratransit is offered within ¾ miles of any fixed-route bus line or train station.
 Via’s paratransit software can improve paratransit for both riders and operators by increasing on-time performance, reducing reliance on manual scheduling, and lowering overall cost-per-trip.